810 Acceptable Use of Information Technology

 810.3.5 Use Resources Efficiently.
-Accept limitations or restrictions on computing resources such as storage space, time limits, or amount of resources consumed when asked to do so by authorized personnel.
+Users should accept limitations or restrictions on computing resources such as storage space, time limits, or amount of resources consumed when asked to do so by authorized personnel.
 University resources are to be used in a manner consistent with the University’s mission.
 Use of University resources for personal activities should in no way interfere with or take precedence over institutional uses.
 Indiana State University computing resources may not be used for commercial purposes.

 810.3.6 Recognize Limitations on Privacy.
-Recognize the limitations to privacy afforded by electronic services.
+Users should recognize the limitations to privacy afforded by electronic services.
 Users have a right to expect that what they create, store, and send will be seen only by those to whom permission is given.
 Users must know, however, that the security of electronic files on shared systems and networks is not inviolable – most people respect the security and privacy protocols, but a determined, technically-well-informed person may be able to breach them.
 Users must also note that, as part of their responsibilities, systems or technical managers may occasionally need to diagnose or solve problems by examining the contents of system files.
 Furthermore, when a personal device is used in the conduct of University business, there should be no expectation of privacy related to University data stored on or transmitted by that personal device.

 810.3.7 Recognize University’s Maintenance of Network.
 An individual’s right to privacy may be superseded by the University's responsibility to maintain the network's integrity.
-Should the security of the network or a computer system be threatened, a person's files may be examined by an OIT administrator with approval from the Provost and Vice President for Academic Affairs or Associate Vice President for OIT or designee.
+Should the security of the network or a computer system be threatened, a person's files may be examined by an OIT administrator with approval from the Provost and Vice President for Academic Affairs or Associate Vice President for OIT or General Counsel.
 By law, instances can arise when material created or received via electronic means must be divulged (i.e., pursuant to a validly issued subpoena in connection with legal action).

 810.3.8 Abide by Security Restrictions.
 Abide by security restrictions on all systems and information to which access is permitted.
 Users should not attempt to evade, disable, or “crack” passwords or other security provisions.

 810.3.11 Abide by Security Restrictions and Best Practices When Using Personal Devices for Institutional Business.
-Maintain awareness of, understand, and follow policies and recommended best practices for security when using personal mobile or other devices to access institutional resources such as Internet-based services and electronic mail accounts.
+Users should maintain awareness of, understand, and follow policies and recommended best practices for security when using personal mobile or other devices to access institutional resources such as Internet-based services and electronic mail accounts.
 When specific standards are identified by the institution, abide by those standards.
 Personal devices used to create, access, store, transmit, use, or process institutional data or perform institutional business must adhere to institutional standards for data and information security (see Policy 830 Data Security and Management).
-In particular, a personal device used for institutional business, including electronic mail, or to store institutional data must be password protected.
+In particular, a personal device used for institutional business, including electronic mail, or to store institutional data must be password protected

 810.4 Department and Individual Responsibilities with Servers